ahrasis/LE4ISPC/README.md

 # LE4ISPC (For Single or Multi Server Setup)
-Let's Encrypt for ISPConfig 3, Postfix+Dovecot, Pure-ftpd With Auto Updater for ispserver.pem.
-This can also be used in multi server setup [as described in post #203 of the related forum](https://www.howtoforge.com/community/threads/securing-ispconfig-3-control-panel-port-8080-with-lets-encrypt-free-ssl.75554/page-11#post-368888) by modifying le_ispc_pem.sh in the main server and le4ispc.sh on other servers.
+Let's Encrypt With Auto Updater is for ISPConfig 3 Single or Multi Server Setup and other services like Postfix+Dovecot, Pure-ftpd, Monit etc.

 # IMPORTANT!
 Before proceeding, you should have followed step 1-5 [at HowToForge](https://www.howtoforge.com/community/threads/securing-ispconfig-3-control-panel-port-8080-with-lets-encrypt-free-ssl.75554/) and should already have: